siondawson/Milestone-Project-1-Sion-Dawson/README.md

 1. Image on about page seemed too small on smaller screen sizes.
  * Media queary added to increase it's with on smaller screen sizes.
 2. Background image on index.html appears zoomed in too far on tablets and mobile.
-Only when ran on real devices.
+Only when ran on real devices. (see test case 19)
     * Issue caused by scrolling backgrounds not supported on iOS devices.
     * Media queary added to adjust background attachment from scroll to fixed for smaller devices.
     * Upon contacting tutor support, they suggested a work around that would sacrifice the fixed background on smaller screen for a page that would look good on all devices.
     * Scrolling background therefore lost on smaller devices but still looks good.
     * Decision made that this solution although not perfect is better than content not appearing correctly on iOS devices.
 3. Background video on index.html does not play on real mobile devices.
-Only first frame is displayed.
+Only first frame is displayed. (see text case 18)
     * First frame only displaying makes a good background image - so I have decided to leave this as is.
 4. Contact form taller than background image and therefore scrolls.
 Gives an appearance of a sticky footer.
 Not effecting functionality or UX but could be improved.
     * This issue was fixed with the flex box approach in [this documentation](https://css-tricks.com/couple-takes-sticky-footer/).
     * Following this I discovered the page was appearing as desired in dev tools, but not on my iphone.
     * Problem was that scrolling backgrounds are not supported on iOS devices.
-    * (See solution found above in testing issue 2 - same fix).
+    * (See solution found above in issues found in testing: issue 2 - same fix).
 5. Favicon not displaying on deployed site.
     * This was a filepath issue.
     * All favicon files moved to their own folder within assets.